These chocolate sandwich cookies are similar to homemade Oreo cookies. Eat them as is or make the frosting filling for a great snack.

 Well, a good tart needs a good crust.
-Some of the easiest ones are generally graham cracker or cookie crusts.
+Some of the easiest ones generally use graham crackers or cookie crusts.
 You can go the easy route, I won’t judge (much), or you can make your own cookies to make the crust.

 And that’s just what I did with this recipe.

 This recipe makes more than enough to enjoy some sandwich cookies for a mid-day snack (or breakfast) and make your tart crust.